puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ![Register new User in Gitea](../gitea-register.png)

-Login with the new user and create a new Git Repository with the Name `gitops-resources`.
+Login with the new user and create a new Git repository with the Name `gitops-resources`.

-The URL of the newly created Git Repository will look like `https://gitea.techlab.openshift.ch/<username>/gitops-resources.git`
+The URL of the newly created Git repository will look like `https://gitea.techlab.openshift.ch/<username>/gitops-resources.git`

 ![Git repository created](../gitea-repo-created.png)